bjornarhagen/bjornarhagen.no/content/en/entries/2023/08/05/laravel-csp-and-browersync.md

 3. Copy **everything inside** the script tag (even the `//<![CDATA[` stuff) and paste it into a file, for example `data.txt`.
    Make sure to save it exactly as copied, don't apply any formatting.
 4. Now run the following command `cat data.txt | openssl dgst -sha384 -binary | openssl base64 -A`.
 I got this output `VJ54nlS+flZSG9OXg+tLU2fi0X9vUtpMr9KR3NuzNCwdV8HmZuVokdkiY4rFdohU`.
 Note that you might get a `%` at the end of the output.
-That's not part to be there (it's just a indicator of no empty line ending), so just remove it.
+That's not part of the hash, it's just a indicator of no empty line ending, just remove it.
 5. Add this hash to `src/app/Policies/GlobalCSPPolicy.php`, with `sha384-` prepended to it, like so:

 ```php